roopsBee/projectTracker/README.md

 # Project tracker

-A JAMstack web app to organise taks relating to your project.
+A JAMstack web app written in typescript to organise taks relating to your project.
 Keep track of features, bugs, nice to haves etc.

 ## Features